piroor/treestyletab/README.md

 ### [Ability to show both horizontal and vertical tab bars](https://github.com/piroor/treestyletab/issues/304)

+"Renewed" TST is just a sidebar panel, so you'll see both horizontal tab bar and vertical tree.

-It can't be done because TST's vertical tab bar is the Firefox's tab bar itself.
+"Legacy" TST can't do it because TST's vertical tab bar is the Firefox's tab bar itself.
 In other words, TST just rotates the orientation of the tab bar from horizontal to vertical and completely reuses Firefox's tab bar.
 It is not another new sidebar, TST doesn't hide Firefox's original tab bar.
 It is still there.

-If you really want to show both horizontal and vertical tab bar, then please uninstall TST and install any other addon which provides a custom sidebar panel to show tabs vertically.
+If you really want to show both horizontal and vertical tab bar, then please uninstall legacy TST and install any other addon which provides a custom sidebar panel to show tabs vertically.

 ### [Quick access to the configuration dialog](https://github.com/piroor/treestyletab/issues/1020), Adding new minor (trivial) options, and so on